jeffbass/yin-yang-ranch/docs/librarian-prototype.rst

 support other than reading the Google Gmail Python API docs and reading the source code for the **librarian** prototype.
 It's an experimental prototype.
 It works for me.
 It may or may not work for you and I cannot provide help in debugging it for you.
+Frankly, I only included the Google Voice / Gmail combination in my **librarian** until I could replace it with something better.
+It is definitely not easy to set up.

-You may want to read the **librarian** prototype code as a model, and then use a different SMS texting interface such as Twilio rather than the Gmail / Google Voice technique used in this **librarian** prototype.
-Wnen a more complete version of the **librarian** is pushed to its own GitHub repository, it will include code for using the
+I suggest that you  read the **librarian** prototype code as a model, and then use a better SMS texting interface such as Twilio rather than the Gmail / Google Voice technique used in this **librarian** prototype.
+When a more complete version of the **librarian** is pushed to its own GitHub repository, it will include code for using the
 `Twilio Python API <https://www.twilio.com/docs/libraries/python>`_